cyfronet-fid/marketplace/README.md

 Marketplace is integrated with xGUS Helpdesk.
 All variables needed to establish a connection to the test instance are stored in encrypted credentials.
 To run integration test there is a need to type `rake xgus:check` in the console.
-To run on different than test instance, there is a need do set environmental variables:
+To run on different than test instance, there is a need do set [env variables](#environmental-variables):
 - `MP_XGUS_USERNAME`
 - `MP_XGUS_PASSWORD`
 - `MP_XGUS_WSDL`